 Mineral Creek forms the boundary on the eastern side of the model area.
 In transient simulations, boundaries may be arbitrarily located distant from the area of interest, as long as the impacts from the project activities will not reach the boundaries (Anderson, Woessner, and Hunt, 2015).
-Mineral Creek is approximately 5 miles distant from the mine workings and predicted to be distant from any impacts.
+Mineral Creek is approximately 5 miles distant from the proposed mine subsidence area and predicted to be distant from any impacts.

-3.4.6.
+3.4.7.
 Initial Conditions

-Potentiometric surface maps for 1910 and 2017 were provided by WSP (2018).
+Potentiometric surface maps for 1910 and 2017 were provided by WSP (2019).
 Due to historic and ongoing dewatering pumping, groundwater heads in the project area have been decreasing since 1910.
 The 1910 potentiometric surface represents a steady-state equilibrium prior to the mining dewatering in the area.
-There are no water levels records from this period for which to compare to, but the resulting heads from the steady state simulation are qualitatively consistent with probable water levels.
+There are no water levels records from this period for which to compare to, but the resulting heads from the steady-state simulation are qualitatively consistent with probable water levels WSP (2019).